opencog/atomspace-agents/README.md

 What are Agents?
 ----------------
 ... and why are they needed?
 Explained by example.
+(The repeats the example given above).

 Let's start small.
 So, right now, you can take the cogserver, start it on a large-RAM machine, and have half-a-dozen other AtomSpaces connect